qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

     snapshot_urls.append(snapshot_url)
 ```

 <aside role="status">You may get a timeout error.
-The process is still running, but creating a snapshot may take a while.</aside>
+The process is still running, but creating a snapshot may take a while.
+You can always <a href="/documentation/concepts/snapshots/#list-snapshot">list all the snapshots through the API</a> later on.</aside>

 Once we have the snapshot URLs, we can download them.
 Please make sure to include the API key in the request headers.
 Downloading the snapshot **can be done only through the HTTP API**, so we are going to use the `requests` library.